ICAEW Chartered Accountant · UK M&A Advisory · London

 02

-High-growth software and technology businesses from Seed through to Series B, where exit options include a strategic trade sale, secondary transaction, or PE-backed acquisition.
+High-growth software and technology businesses from Seed through Series B, where exit options include strategic trade sale, secondary transaction or PE-backed acquisition.
+Often paired with a Fractional CFO in the 12 months pre-exit.

 03